How to sell your products online

 Before you can sell your products or services online, you need an online storefront.
 You could hire a web designer to custom-build one for you, although that often requires more upfront and ongoing investment.
-Alternatively, you can leverage an existing e-commerce platform, such as Bigcommerce, Shopify, Goodsie, or Volusion, which help you create, customize, and manage your online store.
-E-commerce platforms generally charge between $10 and $200 a month, depending on the features you want as well as the size and scale of your business.3
+Alternatively, you can leverage an existing e-commerce platform, such as BigCommerce, Shopify, or Volusion, which help you create, customize, and manage your online store.
+E-commerce platforms generally charge between $29 and $299 a month for hosting, depending on the features you want as well as the size and scale of your business.2

 Some e-commerce platforms are available specifically for service-based businesses.
 Shopify, for example, allows customers to add services to their virtual shopping carts.
 The app BookThatApp enables customers to schedule classes, appointments, and other activities after buying them from an online store.

 Whether you sell products or services, look for a platform that includes:

 Web hosting: Allows you to choose and purchase your own domain name, or website address.